dxshen11/dxshen11.github.io/_Experiences/1_crane.md

 # Role: Manufacturing Engineering Intern

-I interned in the manufacturing engineering department at Crane Aerospace & Electronics in Burbank in the summer of 2020.
-Crane A&E designs and manufactures a variety of aerospace equipment, with a focus on brake control systems for commerical and military aircraft.
+I interned in the manufacturing engineering department at Crane Aerospace & Electronics in Burbank for the summer of 2020.
+Crane A&E designs and manufactures a variety of aerospace equipment, with a focus on brake control systems for commercial and military aircraft.

 <img src="/assets/crane_servo.png" alt="logo" class = 'center'>